The real questions Malaysians ask about legacy and Kervis is who behind it all

 Answer: It’s a common question, especially when you’re stuck between wanting to grow your business and needing to protect your family’s future.
 Essentially, it’s about having a specialist who looks at the “big picture” of your life—the stuff that falls through the cracks between a lawyer and an accountant.

 To be frank, most Malaysians only start looking for answers when things feel a bit messy.
-Maybe the “Head of the Family” is getting older and the kids are starting to argue about the shop in Ipoh, or maybe a successful startup founder in PJ realize they have zero protection for their spouse if something happens.
+Maybe the “Head of the Family” is getting older and the kids are starting to argue about the shop in Ipoh, or maybe a successful startup founder in PJ realizes they have zero protection for their spouse if something happens.
 You aren’t looking for a textbook answer; you’re looking for someone who has seen these real-life dramas play out.

 The struggle of the “Sandwich Generation” and legacy